ciuckc/minishell/README.md

 		|	cmd_name	cmd_suffix
 		|	cmd_name

-cmd_name :	WORD	// Rule 7a: When the token is a reserved word, the token identifier for that reserved word, shall result.
+cmd_name :	ASSIGN_WORD	// Rule 7a: When the token is a reserved word, the token identifier for that reserved word, shall result.
 Otherwise the word shall be returned.
 					//			Also, if the parser is in any state where only a reserved word could be the next correct token, proceed as above.
 					//			Quoted strings cannot be recognized as reserved words.